 Underdog takes this trope to its logical extreme.
 Shoeshine is injected with a "serum", with contains genes for the wings of an eagle and the strength of an elephant, thus giving Shoeshine his abilities with no visual changes!
 And later in the film, he is forced to give up his powers.
 They turn into blue pills.
 He gets them back when he eats one.

-In Gremlins 2: The New Batch, the gremlins find a genetics lab in the corporate office building and inject themselves with, among other things, female DNA, spider DNA, bat DNA, and, uh, lightning DNA and gain the associated traits.
+In Gremlins 2: The New Batch, the gremlins find a genetics lab in the corporate office building and drink the genetic material, including, female DNA, spider DNA, bat DNA, and, uh, lightning DNA and gain the associated traits.

 The human protagonist in District 9 is sprayed with a chemical (nanite solution) that gradually replaces his human flesh with alien anatomy over the course of a few days.
 At one point his body is described as being a genetic hybrid.